 3. Do you meet the minimum qualifications?

 To qualify for a reverse mortgage, you must be 62 and have substantial home equity.
-To get a reverse mortgage, all existing loans on the home must be paid off.
+All existing loans on the home must be paid off.
 Borrowers can use loan proceeds to pay off the existing mortgage and then receive any remaining proceeds through a lump sum, term or tenure payments, or as a line of credit.

 Selling may be an option for you, but the recent housing crash has left many homeowners with less home value than they had five years ago.
 Getting a reverse mortgage with the potential to increase cash flow could be a viable alternative to selling at a loss.